ACSGenUI/mcp-block-collection/README.md

 }
 ```

-**Note**: Replace `/path/to/MCP-UI/aem-block-collection/index.js` with the actual path to your server.
+**Note**: Replace `https://github.com/ACSUI-Gen-Playground/mcp-block-collection` with the actual node module name of the server.